“Sheryl Sandberg never wasted a single moment of my time”

 The Growth Faculty Members can watch our interview with Kim Scott by logging into On Demand

 And, some of Silicon Valley is coming to Australia!
-Limited to 180 corporate executives, Singularity University's is holding a 2 day workshop Leading Digital Transformation in November in Sydney.
+Limited to 180 corporate executives, Singularity University's is holding a 2 day workshop Leading Digital Transformation November 14-16 in Sydney.
+Last chance tickets may be available, call 1300 721778.

 If you're not a member, start your 14 Day Free Trial now